Saprolegnia and Phytophthora Facts: Oomycetes or Water Molds

 Items A and B in the photo above are immature oogonia of Saprolegnia.
 Item C is a mature oogonium and item D is an oosphere or egg.

 Saprolegnia can cause disease in freshwater fish and their eggs.
 It can also infect amphibians and their eggs as well as crustaceans.
 Saprolegnia parasitica is the chief species that affects fish.
 It causes an infection known as saprolegniasis.

-Saprolegniasis may be a special problem in fish farms.
-The Fluffy Fish organization carries out scientific research into the disease in the UK.
-According to the organization's website, the Scottish salmon farming industry experiences a financial loss of five million pounds a year due to saprolegniasis.
+Saprolegniasis can be a problem in some fish farms.
 Wild and aquarium fish may also be infected by a species of Saprolegnia.
 Chemical treatments for the disease exist.
 These may be helpful, but this isn't always the case.

 The parasite starts by infecting the outer layer of a fish.
 A mass of fine white threads may appear on the scales of the body and the fins.
 The mass may resemble cotton wool.
 The hyphae of the parasite may extend into the gills or muscles of the fish and also enter its blood vessels, which can cause serious effects.

 Cysts are produced in some stages of the reproductive cycle of oomycetes.
 A cyst is a thick-walled and dormant structure that protects its internal contents from harmful environmental conditions.
 Researchers have found that a primary cyst in Saprolegnia parasitica has hook-like projections on its surface.
 These may help it to attach to fish that are passing by.

 Saprolegniasis in pet fish may be treatable, but the most frequent treatment is potentially dangerous.
 A veterinarian should be consulted if fish are sick and the instructions on a medication container should be followed carefully.